 Different lenders may have particular documentation requirements and lending guidelines for self-employed borrowers.

 Once your lender receives the required documentation, they will be able to calculate your self-employed income.

 Lenders will want to see your net income which is slightly different from your gross income.
 Net income is your total income minus any losses or expenses.
 Gross income is before those expenses are deducted, and is the total amount your business generates.

 For example, if your gross income for a tax year was $150,000 but you had $50,000 in expenses or losses, your net income totals $100,000.
 The net income is your take-home pay, and what has the biggest impact on affordability.
 Anything that you write off as a deduction or expense can't be counted toward the purchase of your new home.

-Some lenders only require a year of employment with a family business.
-But lenders will usually want two years of income tax returns, even if a borrower works for a family member or at a family-owned business.
-In this case, the lender might only consider the borrower self-employed if he or she owns at least 25 percent of the business, a figure that a third party must confirm.
+Some lenders handling VA loans only require a year of employment with a family business for approval.
+However, if you have an ownership stake of 25% or more, most lenders will need two years of income tax returns, even if you work for a family member or at a family-owned business.
+A third party will need to confirm this information.

 To conclude, if you are self-employed or own a small business (and it's your sole means of income), it's definitely possible for you to qualify for a VA loan.
 Keep in mind that more paperwork is involved, and the lender wants income verification for proof that you're financially able to pay off the loan.
 While this can mean some additional steps for the VA loan process, these guidelines are in place to ensure that the loan you receive suits your specific financial situation.

 For help with any self-employment questions or concerns regarding your VA loan eligibility, get in touch with a VA lender today.